 If you want to buy an enormous amount of a branded product in China, you must do it via official distributors.
 However, their prices might not be beneficial for you.
 It’s also worth keeping in mind that the Chinese counterfeit market is extensive.
 If you somehow encounter some cheaper “branded” goods, they’re likely fake.
 They often closely resemble the original products and are of equal quality.
 Therefore, you must stay aware and verify your supplier to avoid getting scammed.

-When importing all kinds of seasonal products, you should remember that time is crucial.
+When importing seasonal products, you should remember that time is crucial.
 Not many people are aware of the risks stemming from importing such goods.
 Importing from China is a long-term process that demands prior planning: finding a reliable supplier, inspecting a factory and products, and, most sensibly, ordering samples up to a few months before.

 Seasonal products are popular only temporarily, usually once a year for a short period.
 When a “hit of the season” appears on the market, it’s already too late to start searching for a Chinese supplier.
 You have to keep in mind that “a trend” cannot pass until your products arrive.
 Truthfully, there is no way to protect yourself from this kind of situation.
 An importer will have to reckon with the losses.

 Thus, if you consider importing seasonal products, you must survey what will become popular in the following season in advance.

 When importing raw materials from China to the European Union, one must know all the applicable requirements.
 Various permits will or will not apply to your product, depending on the raw material.
 For example, if you’d like to import steel from China, you need to remember that an additional payment of the anti-dumping duty will be applied.
 It’s been implemented to restrict importing Chinese steel to the EU and reduce competition for the European manufacturers of this raw material.